leplatrem/blog.mathieu-leplatre.info/content/Dev/your_tests_as_specs.rst

     :align: center

-I takes the tests suites and extract the names as readable strings:
+It takes the tests suites and extract the names as readable strings:

 * ``tests/core/test_game.py`` → ``CORE GAME``
 * ``class InitializationTest(TestCase)`` → ``Initialization``
 * ``def test_played_status_is_true_if_score_is_set`` → ``Played status is true if score is set``

-It also mesures the execution time of the tests and pops up when a test is too long.
+It also mesures the execution time of each test in order highlight the slow ones.

 To conclude, this reporter has a pretty modest objective: remind you that **the tests you write should be read as specifications** [#]_!